fabienmillet/Hackintosh-EFI-i5-11600K-RX5700XT/README.md

 ## 📝 Notes

+- Don't forget to generate your own serial numbers using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)
 - Built with OpenCore 1.0.4 and OpenCore Legacy Patcher (Wi-Fi patch only)
 - Clean install of macOS Sequoia 15.4.1